ekn394/KPL-Intro-to-Linux/Virtual_Machine_Setup_for_Windows.md

-# Setting up Ubuntu Linux on a Virtual Machine
+# Setting up Ubuntu Linux on a Virtual Machine (using Windows)

 <h2> Virtual Machines </h2>